Reactive oxygen species detection

-In the most basic of terms a kinase is an enzyme that can transfer a phosphate group from ATP to a biomolecule (fig. 1).
+In the most basic of terms, a kinase is an enzyme that can transfer a phosphate group from ATP to a biomolecule (fig. 1).
 Although this biomolecule could be a protein, lipid, or carbohydrate most research is performed on protein kinases so that will be our focus.
 The transfer of the phosphate group is called phosphorylation.
 In protein phosphorylation, the transfer can only occur onto 3 amino acid residues, serine, threonine, and tyrosine.
 Kinases, for the most part, are divided into those that can phosphorylate serine/threonine and those that can phosphorylate tyrosine.
 In addition, kinases are not able to phosphorylate every possible residue but are restrained by a variety of sequence motifs around the phosphorylatable residue.
 These sequences determine if a kinase, specifically the kinases active site, can interact with the protein, coordinate ATP-hydrolysis and phosphate transfer that characterize the phosphorylation event.

-Addition of a phosphate causes changes to the local environment in the protein due to charge on the phosphate group as well as simply addition of a ‘bulky’ extension.
+Addition of phosphate causes changes to the local environment in the protein due to charge on the phosphate group as well as simply addition of a ‘bulky’ extension.
 These local changes can result in conformational changes in the protein that alter its function.
 This altered function includes changes in the ability of the protein to interact with binding partners.
 The classic example is transcription factors whose ability to bind specific regulatory elements in DNA are changed by phosphorylation events.
 Changes in protein function can also be seen in changes to enzyme activity, including changes to kinase activity.
 From the changes in protein function, extensive webs of interaction and interplay between various kinase signaling pathways have been drawn and are enough to make your head spin (fig. 2).

-The final cellular effect of these pathways is the phosphorylation of proteins that are important in the regulation of vital processes such as differentiation, proliferation and apoptosis.
+The final cellular effect of these pathways is the phosphorylation of proteins that are important in the regulation of vital processes such as differentiation, proliferation, and apoptosis.
 As evidenced by the complex signaling webs associated with kinases, their activity is a tightly regulated process.
 This regulation is important due to the essential nature of the cellular processes in which they are involved.
 The involvement of kinases in essential processes also explains the interest in them as targets of therapeutics.
 Especially to remedy diseases where dysregulation of kinases has been identified as a key component.
-In particular, cancers are frequently associated with kinase malfunction so discovery of drugs that target kinases is desirable, and to achieve this assays that can accurately represent kinase activity are required.
+In particular, cancers are frequently associated with kinase malfunction so the discovery of drugs that target kinases is desirable, and to achieve this assays that can accurately represent kinase activity are required.
 Using these assays, the ability of test compounds to inhibit the kinase activity can be determined.

 In vitro kinase assays

 As we alluded to in the previous section there are several steps involved in the process of a protein being phosphorylated.
-Protein kinase assays have taken advantage of this fact to develop assays that, monitor interactions with the kinase active site, evaluate conversion of ATP to ADP and attachment of a phosphate group onto the substrate.
-Choice of which approach you should use depends on the question you wish to answer, the type of sample to which you have access and the detection capability you prefer.
+Protein kinase assays have taken advantage of this fact to develop assays that, monitor interactions with the kinase active site, evaluate conversion of ATP to ADP, and attachment of a phosphate group onto the substrate.
+Choice of which approach you should use depends on the question you wish to answer, the type of sample to which you have access, and the detection capability you prefer.
 Fortunately, there are options that employ all the detection capabilities available on BMG LABTECH multimode microplate readers: absorbance, fluorescence, luminescence, fluorescence polarization (FP), time-resolved fluorescence (TRF), and AlphaScreen.

 Kinase binding assays